Mcmillon-W/Radius-assigment/README.md

  **Note:**
  - Our first source of truth is the DB but if the operation takes more than 2 seconds we will make the API call so as not to break UX.
 Of course if nothing is there in DB we will make the API call
  - Im showing a progressBar when data hasn't been fetched either from DB or from API
+ - Have locked the screen orientation to be portrait

+### Dependencies
+Mainly have imported 2 dependencies other than the normal ones which we get when initializing an Empty Activity from Android Studio.
+- Retrofit (for making the API call and callbacks)
+- Room (for persistence of data - DB)